 Concentration (from SARC)

 ASSESS YOUR LEARNING SKILLS!
 Take a FREE study skills inventory.
-Then, submit your scores to the Center for Academic Success (Peggy Whaley) for a personalized email follow-up.
+Then, submit your scores to the Peggy Whaley (veteran advisor and instructor) for a personalized email follow-up.
 Click HERE for the free inventory.

 Successful Behaviors and Attitudes

 For more information about this page, please contact Peggy Whaley (firstname.lastname@example.org)

 Source Citations:Student Academic Resource Center (SARC) at the University of Central Florida linked with permission.
 Permission granted February 14, 2014.